groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.buckets.get`<a id="groundxbucketsget"></a>

-look up a specific bucket by its bucketId.
+Look up a specific bucket by its bucketId.
+Interact with the \"Request Body\" below to explore the arguments of this function.
+Enter your GroundX API key to send a request directly from this web page.
+Select your language of choice to structure a code snippet based on your specified arguments.

 #### 🛠️ Usage<a id="🛠️-usage"></a>